Six-Sprints/mongo-core/docs/generic-crud-service/10-exceptions.md

 - **`NotAuthenticatedException`**: Thrown when a user is not authenticated to access a resource.
 (HTTP Status: `403 FORBIDDEN`)
 - **`NotAuthorizedException`**: Thrown when a user is not authorized to perform a specific action.
 (HTTP Status: `401 UNAUTHORIZED`)

+### Notes about the exceptions

-### All these specific exceptions have the default HHTP status already set and they provide a `childBuilder()` to set a custom error if needed.
+- All these specific exceptions have the default HTTP status already set and they provide a `childBuilder()` to set a custom error if needed.
+- All exceptions are part of the same package: `com.sixsprints.core.exception`

 ## How to Use